MBllcode/KeyboArt---online-shop/README.md

 # KeyboArt-online-shop
-Keyboart is an online shop with custom keyboards.
-Full stack web application created in .NET Core 5.0 MVC
+Keyboart is an online shop about custom keyboards.
+Full stack web application created in .NET Core 5.0 MVC and SQL database.